BrunoPanizzi/hortti-recrutamento/docs/prompts.md

 ### Redirecionando para o login
 > on the home page of the frontend, there should be a check to see if the user is logged in and if the session is valid (use the 'me' method), if there is no valid session, redirect the user to /login

+### Criação de produtos
+> add a "+" button to the frontend to create a new product.
+The user should be redirected to a /novo_produto page, with a form with all the fields needed.
+Create the useCreateProduct hook, which should be called in the new product page.
+The form should be cleaned after a product is created